 What Do I Need to Know as a Visitor to Dubai During Eid?

 Eid Al Adha is the Festival of the Sacrifice.
-It is the second and holier of the two occasions of Eid marked by Muslims around the world.
-(The other Eid is Eid al-Fitr, marking the end of the Holy Month of Ramadan)
+It is the second and holier of the two occasions of Eid, marked by Muslims around the world.
+(The other Eid is Eid ul-Fitr, marking the end of the Holy Month of Ramadan).

 Conversely, it can be a great time of year for picking up a bargain through Dubai Summer Surprises and Eid sales.

-During this religious occasion, by order of the Department of Tourism and Commerce Marketing (DTCM), bars and restaurants will cease selling alcohol from 6:30 pm on Wednesday, 28 July.
-Service will resume after 7:30 pm on Thursday, 30 July 2020.
+During religious occasions, by order of the Department of Tourism and Commerce Marketing (DTCM), bars and restaurants in Dubai will cease selling alcohol.

 This DID NOT happen in 2022 or 2023, so as we understand it, dry nights in Dubai will no longer be applied for religious occasions.

 (NB, Abu Dhabi emirate stopped the practice of dry nights over religious occasions some years ago; we suspect Dubai may follow suit – but please be prepared that this may happen)

 We are still awaiting official word on fireworks and celebrations that will take place during Eid 2024.

 Further Public Holidays in Dubai and the UAE